webdevjeffus/css-for-sinatra/README.md

 ```

 ### Resets
-In this section, we'll add style rules that fix a few things that browsers do to render pages oddly or inconsistently.
+In this section, we'll add style rules that fix a few ways that different browsers render pages oddly or inconsistently.
 This includes setting the document to size block elements, including the header, main, footer and any divs, using **border-box** sizing, instead of the frustrating default, content-box.
 We'll also set all **margins** and **padding** to 0, since different browsers use different defaults for these properties.
 When we want margins or padding, we'll add them explicitly.

 ```css
 /* RESETS */